|Chile World Cup 1962|

 |Sergio Navarro (L)|

-He played 30 times for the Chile between 1968 and 1973.
-He went to the 1974 World Cup.
+Antonio Arias played 30 times for the Chile between 1968 and 1973.
+He went to the 1974 World Cup and played 3 matches in the Finals.
 At club level, Arias played for Magallanes and Unión Española.
+With Unión Española, he won three league titles and finished second at the 1975 Copa Libertadores.

 DM: Eladio Rojas

-He spent most of his career with Everton(Chile).
-He scored the winning goal against Yugoslavia at the 1962 WC Finals that gave Chile a third place finish.
-He went to play for River Plate in Argentina after the WC Finals.
+Eladio Rojas spent most of his career with Everton(Chile).
+He was a hero at the WC Finals in 1962.
+He scored the winning goal in the quarterfinal against the Soviet Union.
+He again scored the winning goal against Yugoslavia at the 90th minute that gave Chile a third place finish in the Third Place match.
+He went to play for River Plate in Argentina after the World Cup Finals.

 CM: Rubén Marcos

 Rubén Marcos was considered one of the best Chilean midfielders ever.
 He was known for his endurance.
-He went to the WC finals in 1966.
+He went to the World Cup Finals in 1966.
+He also went to the South American Championship in 1967.
 During his career, Marcos played for Universidad de Chile, and Palestino.
+Estadio Rubén Marcos Peralta at his home town Osorno was named after him.

 CM: Arturo Vidal

-At time of writing, he is considered one of the best box-to-box midfielders in the world.
-He went to the WC finals in 2010 and 2014.
-He played with Bayer Leverkusen before transferring to Juventus in Italy.
+At time of writing, Arturo Vidal is considered one of the best box-to-box midfielders in the world.
+He went to the World Cup Finals in 2010 and 2014.
+He played with Colo Colo and Bayer Leverkusen before transferring to Juventus in Italy.
 In 2015, he moved to Bayern Munich.
-At the time of writing, he has 86 caps.
+At the time of writing, he has 97 caps.
 He helped Chile to win back-to-back Copa America in 2015 and 2016.

 LW: Leonel Sanchez

-He was Chile's record cap holder until 2014.
-He was one of the greatest left wingers in history.
-He scored 4 goals in the 1962 World Cup Finals, where he finsihed a joint-top scorer.
-He spent 17 seasons with Universidad de Chile.
-He finished his career playing for different Chilean clubs such as Colo-Colo, Palestino and Ferroviarios.
+Leonel Sanchez was Chile's record cap holder until 2014.
+He had 85 caps.
+He was one of the greatest left wingers ever.
+He scored 4 goals in the 1962 World Cup Finals, where he finished as a joint-top scorer, as Chile finished 3rd.
+He spent the majority of his career with Universidad de Chile, despite offers from big clubs in Europe.
+He was an icon at the club.

 AM: Francisco Valdes

-He is the all-time leading scorer in the Chilean league.
+Francisco Valdes is the all-time leading scorer in the Chilean league.
 He played for many clubs, but he spent the longest period with Colo Colo, where he formed a notable partnership with Carlos Gaszely.
-He earned 50 caps and served as the team captain.
-He went to the WC Finals in 1966 and 1974.
+He earned 50 caps for Chile and served as the national team captain.
+He went to the World Cup Finals in 1966 and 1974.

 FW/WF/RW: Carlos Caszely

 He was known to be a critics of Pinochet's government of Chile.
-He played in the 1974 and 1982 WC Finals.
+He played in the 1974 and 1982 World Cup Finals.
 In Chile, he played mostly with Colo Colo.
 He also went to play for Levante and Espanyol in Spain.
+He was the first ever player sent off in a World Cup Finals when he received a red card against West Germany at the WC Finals of 1974.

 FW/RW: Alexis Sanchez